Using History Room Resources

 - Not bringing food or drink into the Reading Room

-- Following specific handling guidelines closely
+- Observing any specific handling guidelines you are given

 Patrons using any archival collection must complete a short patron registration form.